Lyrics Meaning: Whitney Houston “I Will Always Love You”

 The Emotional Peak Hidden in Restraint

-Before the famous vocal explosion, the lyric
+Before the arrangement fully opens, the lyric

 “And I will always love you”